|The YD Soldiers Personal Hygiene

 TRAINING AND EDUCATION

 The policies of AR 40-205 were implemented by a continuing program of training and education.
-Each soldier was issued Basic Field Manual (FM) 21-100, "Soldier's Handbook," which
+Each soldier was issued Basic Field Manual (FM) 21-100, "Soldier's Handbook," which contained a

-report for sick call at the first signs of illness.
+for sick call at the first signs of illness.